 Projects for the Closet

-Raise your hand if you’ve been hanging on to a t-shirt from your past that you’re just not quite ready to part with (guilty) Revamp your old tee into a refashioned raglan with your favorite design from the Marketplace and get ready to breathe new life into your go-to tee.
+Raise your hand if you’ve been hanging on to a t-shirt from your past that you’re just not quite ready to part with (guilty)!
+Revamp your old tee into a refashioned raglan with your favorite design from the Marketplace and get ready to breathe new life into your go-to tee.

 Along with the tawashi sponge, another no-sew project you can use knit scraps for is this necklace from Becka Rahn.
 Perfect for all ages, it’s the statement fiber necklace you didn’t know your wardrobe needed!